manicman1999/ImageData-Generator/README.md

 num: Number of images to return

-Get batch selects random images from the currently loaded segment, and counts the number of images sampled so that it can load a new segment when enough images have been sampled.
+get_batch selects random images from the currently loaded segment, and counts the number of images sampled so that it can load a new segment when enough images have been sampled.

 Feel free to steal this code for your own projects, and feel free to optimize it however you see fit!